jrean/laravel-user-verification/README.md

 Edit the `app\Http\Controller\Auth\AuthController.php` file.

-- Import the `VerifiesUsers` trait
+- Import the `VerifiesUsers` trait (mandatory)
-- Overwrite and customize the redirect path attributes/properties
+- Overwrite and customize the redirect path attributes/properties (not mandatory)
-- Overwrite and customize the view name for the getVerificationError method
+- Overwrite and customize the view name for the getVerificationError method (not mandatory)
-- Create the verification error view according to the defined path.
+- Create the verification error view according to the defined path (mandatory)
-- Overwrite the postRegister method
+- Overwrite the postRegister method (mandatory)

 ```
     ...